Susan-Paudel/Todo-App/README.md

 ![starting](RecordAndScreenshot/start.gif)

 **The above gif file show the starting phase of the application by clicking the todo icon from the mobile.
-After it will take to the welcome page and to the login page after three second in Splash page.**
+Starting the app will navigate the user to the main page i.e. the loin page.**

 ---

 ### Registration